crohr/pkgr/README.md

 Plug this [Railtie](http://api.rubyonrails.org/classes/Rails/Railtie.html)
-into your Rails 3 app (ruby1.9 only), and you'll be ready to package your Rails app as a DEB or RPM (coming soon) package.
+into your Rails 3 app (ruby1.9 only), and you'll be ready to package your Rails app as a DEB package.
+RPM support could be added in the short future.

 ## Why?